SlavSquatSuperstar/mayonez-engine-2d/README.md

 you should ask the distributor to include it.
 The [.txt version](https://www.gnu.org/licenses/gpl-3.0.txt) is available on the GNU website.

-Copyright © 2023 GPLv3 License
+Copyright © SlavSquatSuperstar 2023 GPLv3 License